Deborah Erskine: MLA

 Foster announced her resignation as MLA for Fermanagh and South Tyrone on 7 September 2021.
 A month later, on 7 October, Erskine was announced to have been co-opted to replace Foster, and became MLA on 11 October 2021.
 Erskine used her acceptance speech to praise Foster, saying that "[h]er dedication to Fermanagh and South Tyrone has been unstinting.
 I thank Arlene for her unwavering encouragement to me, and I know that will continue."
 Her seat on Fermanagh and Omagh District Council was filled by Paul Stevenson.
 Erskine is a member of the Committee for Health in the Assembly.

 In the 2022 Assembly election, Erskine was elected to a full term with 5,272 first preference votes.
 She was elected in the eighth count with 6695.3 votes.
-She used her acceptance speech to praise Foster, saying that she "should be here today for re-election and I want to pay tribute to her for her work and dedication to this constituency and indeed, Northern Ireland."
+She stated, in her acceptance speech, that Foster "should be here today for re-election and I want to pay tribute to her for her work and dedication to this constituency and indeed, Northern Ireland."

 Personal life

-Erskine is 28 years old.
-She married Robert Erskine on 31 October 2019.
+Erskine married Robert Erskine on 31 October 2019.